General

 How listings are shown, how comments work, and how bidding closes.

-Approved pieces are presented in a timed auction format with curated photography, structured written presentation, and a public comment thread.
+Approved pieces are presented in a timed auction format with reviewed photography, structured written presentation, and a public comment thread.

 The goal is to present every listing with the clarity and confidence bidders need before placing binding bids.